Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 Organizations implementing FSMA traceability programs should consider the following practices:

-Automated systems such as cloud EDI platforms help companies maintain consistent records across large and complex supply chains.
+Automated systems such as cloud EDI platforms help companies maintain consistent records across large and complex supply chains while reducing the manual effort required for compliance.

 For many food manufacturers and distributors, FSMA 204 compliance requires greater visibility into supply chain data and faster access to shipment records.
 Electronic data exchange, particularly through EDI 856 Advance Ship Notices, provides a reliable way to capture and share traceability information across trading partners.